 The financial crisis was precipitated by the mortgage crisis for several reasons.
 First, a whole structure of financial derivatives was based upon the ultimate debtors - the mortgagors.
 When the mortgagors were unable to service their debts, the values of the derivatives fell.
 Second, the financial intermediaries whose assets and liabilities were based upon the value of derivatives were very highly leveraged.
-Changes in the values of the financial intermediaries were closely linked - the assets of one group were liabilities of another.
+Changes in the values of their net worth were large multiples of changes in asset values.
+Third, the financial intermediaries were closely linked - the assets of one group were liabilities of another.
 A cascade was precipitated by the mortgage defaults.
 Fourth, the "quants" underestimated the fact that, since they were following the same rules, the markets would not be liquid "when the music stopped."